 - The willingness of the insurance company to settle the case

 In any personal injury case, it is important to understand that there is no such thing as a “perfect” settlement, where both sides of the dispute get exactly what they want.
-Rather, a good settlement offer means that the injured accident victim thinks that the case is worth more but can accept the settlement amount.
+Rather, a good personal injury settlement offer means that the injured accident victim thinks that the case is worth more but can accept the settlement amount.
 Likewise, the insurance company believes that although it is paying out too much, it can live with the final settlement number.

 Personal Injury Case Timeline Infographic